houyhOvO/comp8535_project/README.md

 We choose Topic 5 Housing Price Prediction as our project.
 We use [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) to reduce the dimensionality of the data and selected several main features.
-Then use [linear regression](https://en.wikipedia.org/wiki/Linear_regression), [random forest](https://en.wikipedia.org/wiki/Random_forest) and other algorithms to train the model.
+Then use [linear regression](https://en.wikipedia.org/wiki/Linear_regression), [random forest](https://en.wikipedia.org/wiki/Random_forest) and other models to train our model.
-Finally, we develope a system based on [Streamlit](https://streamlit.io/) that can predict housing prices.
+Finally, we develop a system based on [Streamlit](https://streamlit.io/) that can predict housing prices.

 ## Quickstart 🚀️